What are FAANG stocks?

 Of course, consumers are familiar with Apple and Alphabet for their phones and search service, respectively.
 But even these companies are more than just those key products.

 FAANG stocks have been among the most popular stocks in the market for a while and have delivered among the most tantalizing returns over the past decade.
-While the future likely won’t look quite as rosy as the past, these stocks look set to remain a mainstay of key indexes, meaning that investors will likely continue to own them as part of ETFs and mutual funds.
+While the future likely won’t look quite as rosy as the past, these stocks look set to remain a mainstay of key indexes, meaning that investors will continue to own them as part of the best ETFs and best mutual funds.